Modular vs Non Modular Power Supplies: Which One Should You Buy in 2026

 Final Thoughts

-The modular debate is not about right or wrong.
+The debate over modularity is not about right or wrong.
 It is about fit.

 Industry surveys show over 60 per cent of PC builders value cable management, and modular systems can improve airflow enough to drop internal temperatures by 2–4°C